jason741852/PC_Geeks/README.md

 ### Features
 #### Posting
-PC Geeks provide a structured posting format.
+PC Geeks provides a structured posting format.
 The seller must select the type (video card, CPU, etc..) and manufacturer of the item they are selling from a drop-down menu.
 Seller must also provide their preferred location of transaction which will be shown to other viewers.

 #### Messaging
-When a user see an item they are interested in buying/selling, they can go inside the detail page of the posting and send the other party a message.
+When a user sees an item they are interested in buying/selling, they can go inside the detail page of the posting and send the other party a message.
 All parties are anonymous in a conversation to ensure security.

 #### Rating
 Inside every sales detail page, users can give feedback to the the post owner.
 These anonymous ratings can be seen by other users.